ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/features/testlibrary.rst

 ---------------------------

 The framework makes it possible to write semi-automatic tests, ie in interaction mode.
-This function can be interesting for a test in question / answer mode (eg configuration of a device)
+This function can be interesting for a test in interactive mode (eg configuration of a device)

 Example asking the name of the person: